(Board Member, 2016-2020), CHAIR

-Deborah Greenwood is Chief Digital Research Officer-Diabetes for Mytonomy, a cloud-based microlearning video software solution and digital therapeutic.
-She is also President of Deborah Greenwood Consulting, specializing in diabetes and digital health.
-She has PhD in nursing science and healthcare leadership, is a diabetes care and education specialist, a researcher, and a clinical nurse specialist, board certified in advanced diabetes management.
+Deborah Greenwood is President of Deborah Greenwood Consulting, specializing in diabetes and digital health.
+She has a Ph.D. in nursing science and healthcare leadership, is a diabetes care and education specialist, a researcher, and a clinical nurse specialist, board-certified in advanced diabetes management.
 Her research interests include digital health, e-Patient engagement, and social media for self-management support.
 She is an adjunct assistant professor at UT Health San Antonio, Arizona State University, and Volunteer clinical faculty at University of California, Davis.
 She was the AADE (Now called Association of Diabetes Care and Education Specialists, ADCES) President in 2015 and now serves on several ADCES committees.

 Shelby Kinnaird, MS, MA

 (Board Member/PODS Representative, 2019-2020)

 Shelby Kinnaird, author of The Diabetes Cookbook for Electric Pressure Cookers and The Pocket Carbohydrate Counter Guide for Diabetes, publishes diabetes-friendly recipes and tips for people who want to eat healthy at her website Diabetic Foodie.
 She has been involved with DiabetesSisters since 2017 and currently serves as the PODS Leader for two groups in Richmond, VA.
 Shelby is also a member of the American Diabetes Association’s Virginia Advocacy Council and has attended the ADA’s Calls to Congress since 2017.
 A former software engineering manager, Shelby holds a BS in Mathematics from Virginia Tech, an MS in Applied Mathematics from Johns Hopkins University, and an MA in Publication Design from the University of Baltimore.
 She was diagnosed with Type 2 diabetes in 1999.